aheimsbakk/nextcloud/README.md

 From [Wikipedia on OwnCloud][wiki_owncloud]: *April 2016 Karlitschek and many of the top contributors left [OwnCloud][] Inc. Five weeks later they started [Nextcloud][], a fork of OwnCloud.*

 This is a drop in replacement for the Owncloud docker.
-Based on Debian Jessie with [LibreOffice][] installed to be able to use the [document plugin][].
+Based on Debian Jessie.
 You can also enable locking with [Redis][] using environment variables.

 Memcache with ACPu is enabled by default as showed in Nextcloud [configuring memory caching](https://docs.nextcloud.com/server/9/admin_manual/configuration_server/caching_configuration.html).